alexilyin1/FraudAnalyticsProjects/Project1/README.md

 ## The Plan
 In order to accurately catch anomalies in this dataset, the following plan was determined
 1. Complete exploratory analysis of the dataset
-2. Perform the necessary data cleaning tasks
+2. Using the results of the exploratory analysis, determine data cleaning tasks that should be completed
+3. Create custom variables for statistical models
 3. Design two models - a heuristic model using principal components of the feature variables and an autoencoder trained on the full dataset.
 A "fraud score" would be developed from the results of these two models to find valuation record that could be fraudulent.

-## Step 1 - Exploratory Analysis
+### Step 1 - Exploratory Analysis
 [Numeric Variable Summary](imgs/data_summary.png)
 [Character Variable Summary](imgs/data_summary2.png)